muammar/mkchromecast/README.md

 ![Image of
 working menu](https://raw.githubusercontent.com/muammar/mkchromecast/master/images/screenshot.png)

-I am still working in improving it.
+I am still working on improving it.

 ### TODO

-* Implement multithreading in the system tray menu.
+* Verify all exceptions when menubar fails.
 * Check that the index of the cast selected is correctly passed in the system tray.
 * Generate a standalone Mac OS X application.